SimonFurtm/tournament/README.md

 General requirements for the program:

--The data input (i.e. the data input form at check-in) as well as the output of a list of participants (list of all participants, all with weapon types) should be done graphically.
+- The data input (i.e. the data input form at check-in) as well as the output of a list of participants (list of all participants, all with weapon types) should be done graphically.

--Implement the corresponding objects and method calls in order to be able to test the behavior in a meaningful way using unit tests.
+- Implement the corresponding objects and method calls in order to be able to test the behavior in a meaningful way using unit tests.